NoisKung/resume/soft_eng_and_sys_analysis..md

 ## 🎯 Objective

 Motivated and detail-oriented software engineer with 5+ years of experience designing and implementing internal tools and enterprise solutions using C#.NET.
 Proven ability to analyze complex systems, drive product improvements, and bridge the gap between engineering and operations.
-Seeking to contribute to Apple's mission of building innovative tools that empower people worldwide.
+Seeking to contribute to Your mission of building innovative tools that empower people worldwide.

 ---